SENERGY-Platform/client-connector-updater/README.md

 Requirements
 ----

-Your gateways reside in local git repositories and have remote origins.
-A `.gitignore` file for ignoring files created during run-time is required.
-[Pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) are installed and there's a virtualenv bearing the same name as the gateway dictionary for every gateway (see [Installation](#installation) for more information).
-Access to `gitlab.wifa.uni-leipzig.de/fg-seits` is provided via ssh and is read only (see [Deploy Keys](#deploy-key)).
++ Your gateways reside in local git repositories and have remote origins.
++ A `.gitignore` file for ignoring files created during run-time by the gateways.
++ [Pyenv](https://github.com/pyenv/pyenv) and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv) are installed and there's a virtualenv bearing the same name as the gateway dictionary for every gateway (see [Installation](#installation) for more information).
++ Read only access to `gitlab.wifa.uni-leipzig.de/fg-seits` (see [Deploy Keys](#deploy-key) for more information).
++ The `wget` package is installed.

 Installation